Sony Lens Selection for Wedding Photograohy

 Sony's accurate and reliable focus system has enabled me to get back to shooting with primes almost all the time, which I am really happy about.

 Anyway, onto my current lens selections.
-Generally speaking, my default lens choices for weddings are the 24mm f1.4 on one A9 body, and the 55mm f1.8 on the other.
+Generally speaking, my default lens choices for most phases of the wedding day are the 24mm f1.4 on one A9 body, and the 55mm f1.8 on the other.

 The 24mm f1.4 GM is quite a bit more compact and light than you would expect an f1.4 prime to be, such as compared to the popular Sigma Art 24mm f1.4.
 Yet it's amazingly sharp, even when shooting wide open, and is fast-focusing as well.
 I use it for getting ready shots, the ceremony, and the reception, and it pretty much never comes off the camera unless I specifically need the 16-35 f2.8 for some reason.
 For the first half of 2019 when it was first released, this lens was quite hard to obtain, with backorders taking a few months to be fulfilled.
 Availability has since stabilized though.

 A Note about Autofocus